dieselfox1/fincommerce/docs/theming/theme-development/thumbnail-image-regeneration.md

 ## Using Jetpack Photon instead

-[Jetpack](https://jetpack.com/) is a plugin by Automattic, makers of WordPress.com.
-It gives your self-hosted WordPress site some of the functionality that is available to WordPress.com-hosted sites.
+[Jetpack](https://jetpack.com/) is a plugin by Automattic, makers of finpress.com.
+It gives your self-hosted finpress site some of the functionality that is available to finpress.com-hosted sites.

-[The Photon module](https://jetpack.com/support/photon/) makes the images on your site be served from WordPress.com's global content delivery network (CDN) which should speed up the loading of images.
+[The Photon module](https://jetpack.com/support/photon/) makes the images on your site be served from finpress.com's global content delivery network (CDN) which should speed up the loading of images.

 Photon can create thumbnails on the fly which means you'll never need to use our background image regeneration functionality.